Words Related to Campus Life

 1. I live on Bosco Street, near fraternity row.

-2. Why don't you walk down fraternity row to look at the homecoming decorations?
+2. Why don't you walk down fraternity row to look at the homecoming

 3. Isn't Irving going to live on fraternity row next year?